KrailOrg/krail/README.md

 * Guava cache

-Krail is usable, though there are still some bugs and further developments needed.
+Krail is usable, though there is still work to ensure thread safety.
+No major changes to the API expected.
 Vaadin push is supported.

 ## demo